projectmesa/mesa/docs/index.md

 pip install -U mesa[rec]
 ```

+The `[rec]` option installs additional recommended dependencies needed for visualization, plotting, and network modeling capabilities.

 On a Mac, this command might cause an error stating `zsh: no matches found: mesa[all]`.
 In that case, change the command to `pip install -U "mesa[rec]"`.

 ### Resources